vbcpascal/depkit/README.md

 DepKit is a typed language for advanced package management.
 This project implements a DepKit compiler.

-If you are not familiar with the grammar of DepKit, you can start here.
-Or you can read the examples here, for the syntax of DepKit is very simple.
+If you are not familiar with the grammar of DepKit, you can start [here]().
+Or you can read the [examples](https://github.com/vbcpascal/depkit/tree/master/examples) here, for the syntax of DepKit is very simple.

 ## Build

-DepKit needs some dependencies: RE-flex, bison, z3 and docopt.
-You can visit their page for more details.
+DepKit needs some dependencies: [RE-flex](https://www.genivia.com/doc/reflex/html/index.html), [bison](https://www.gnu.org/software/bison/), [z3](https://github.com/Z3Prover/z3) and [docopt](https://github.com/docopt/docopt.cpp).
+You can visit their pages for more details.

 After installing these tools, you can try to compile our project.